ryanrolds/blog/content/posts/this_blog_part_1.md

 ## Wrap-up

 I hope you find this post and the code samples useful.
 The primary take away is that it's possible to create fast responsive websites from pretty much scratch and host them in a highly available environment for not much time or money.
 It's my opinion that when it comes to website content, not much beats Markdown.
 It's concise, flexible, and doesn't have all the cruft that comes with more complicated formats.

+One final point, some of the patterns used in this project are also used in Node.js and Go web applications.
+The big diferences being the web applications have databases, dynamically render HTML documents, serve HTML that boostrap Single Page Applications, and expose a REST API.